ovh/docs/pages/public_cloud/ai_machine_learning/deploy_tuto_09_streamlit_speech_to_text_app/guide.en-au.md

 > [!warning]
 >
-> The shared registry of AI Deploy should only be used for testing purposes.
-Please consider attaching your own Docker registry.
-More information about this can be found [here](/pages/public_cloud/ai_machine_learning/training_guide_05_howto_add_registry).
+> The shared registry should only be used for testing purposes.
+Please consider creating and attaching your own registry.
+More information about this can be found [here](/pages/public_cloud/ai_machine_learning/gi_07_manage_registry).
 >

 Find the address of your shared registry by launching this command: